 The "Barbados Botanical Garden" is one of the most beautiful places on the Island and well worth a visit.

-Edward William Bok, an accomplished author, founded and funded the the Bok Gardens.
-He was a winner of the Pulitzer Prize, editor of the Ladies Home Journal and a noted philanthropist.
-Bok was helped by another famous person, Frederick Law Olmstead, the designer of New York’s Central Park.
-The Gardens are off the beaten path in Lake Wales, Florida between Tampa and Orlando.
-They are definitely a Hidden Gem as they are beautiful, fantastic specimens, and a very pleasant place to visit.
+Edward William Bok, an accomplished author, founded and funded the Bok Gardens.
+He was a winner of the Pulitzer Prize, editor of the Ladies' Home Journal, and a noted philanthropist.
+Bok was helped by another famous person, Frederick Law Olmsted, the designer of New York's Central Park.
+The Gardens are off the beaten path in Lake Wales, Florida, between Tampa and Orlando.
+They are definitely a Hidden Gem: beautiful, fantastic specimens, and a very pleasant place to visit.
 The heart of the Gardens is the Singing Tower.
-It is a magnificent Carillion that is played by professional carillonneurs on a keyboard much like an organ.
+It is a magnificent carillon played by professional carillonneurs on a keyboard, much like an organ.
 Based on our experience living in Florida, we believe this is clearly one of the best gardens in Florida.

-The New York Botanical Garden Bronx, NY is a true Hidden Gem in the Big Apple.
+The New York Botanical Garden in the Bronx, NY, is a true Hidden Gem in the Big Apple.
 The entire garden, which is large, is worth at least half a day to see it all.

 -